 Can I work at CLUE if I am no longer a student?

--We will look through applications and select the top candidates to interview.
+We will look through applications and select the top candidates to interview.
 We will notify everyone about whether they received an interview or not.
-We will interview candidates for 4 weeks starting the week after the position closes.
-We will interview one subject within the same week.
-We will then notify interviewees if they were hired or not.
-If you are hired then we will collect some information and get you to turn in paperwork prior to shadowing.
-We will then schedule you to shadow current tutors.
+Interviews will be conducted during spring quarter after the application closes.
+We will then notify interviewees if they are hired or not.
+If hired, we will collect some information/paperwork to have the candidate begin shadowing current tutors.

 Can I apply for more than one subject?

--Yes, but you need to submit seperate application emails for each subject.
+-Yes, but you need to submit separate applications for each subject.
 You cannot be hired to work more than one subject.
-If you are selected to interview for more than one subject you may find out if you were hired for one subject before interviewing for the 2nd.
-You will need to decide if you prefer that 1st subject and drop out of interviews for the 2nd or decline the 1st and interview for the 2nd, not knowing if you will get it.
+If you are selected to interview for more than one subject, you may find out if you were hired for one subject before interviewing for the second subject.
+You will need to decide if you prefer that first subject and drop out of interviews for the second subject or decline the first subject and interview for the second, not knowing if you will get the position.

 How do I know if I qualify?

--Read through the position description to see what the required courses are for each of the positions?
+-Read through the position description to see what the required courses and requirements are for each of the positions.

 How much do I get paid?